DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `AE`: the authenticated encryption function.
 For the encryption systems defined in this document, it is the `XChaCha20_DJB-Poly1305` construction of Appendix 1, whose output is the 16-byte authentication tag followed by the ciphertext.
 This is the NaCl `secretbox` layout, in which the one-time Poly1305 key is taken from the start of the keystream; it is not the AEAD of {{!RFC8439}}, and the two are not interchangeable.
 See Appendix 1 for details.
 - `<encrypted-response>`: `AE(<shared-key>, <nonce>, <resolver-response> <resolver-response-pad>)`
 - `<shared-key>`: the shared key derived from `<resolver-sk>` and `<client-pk>`, using the key exchange algorithm defined in the chosen certificate.
 - `<resolver-response>`: the unencrypted resolver response.
 The response is not modified; in particular, the query flags are not altered.
+The DNS-over-TCP two-byte length prefix is transport framing and is not part of the plaintext encrypted by DNSCrypt.
 - `<resolver-response-pad>`: the variable-length padding.

 The following diagram shows the structure of a DNSCrypt query packet: